starcitizen-lug/lug-helper/README.md

   - Checks that the hard open file descriptors limit is set to at least 524288.
     - This limits the maximum number of open files on your system.
 On some Linux distributions, the default is set too low for Star Citizen.

+`Install Star Citizen`
+- Launches Lutris and uses the bundled json to install Star Citizen

 `Manage Lutris Runners`
 - Quickly install and delete Lutris wine runners